PlasmaFAIR/fortitude/docs/linter.md

 configuration file above, running `fortitude check --select S001` will select *only* `S001` (`line-too-long`).

-Running `fortitude check --extend-select obsolescent` will result in Fortitude enforcing all rules in the `correctness`, `style`, and `obsolescent` categories, except for `C003` and `S001`.
+Running `fortitude check --extend-select obsolescent` in combination with the settings file above will result in Fortitude enforcing all rules in the `correctness`, `style`, and `obsolescent` categories, except for `C003` and `S001`.

 ## Fixes